matsstaff/stc1000p/usermanual/usermanual.md

 2014-06-30:	Updated heating and cooling delay (reset on either cycle)

+2014-08-12:	Added info on second temp probe and the very cheap programmer

 # Introduction

 STC-1000+ is a project which aims to provide a firmware better suited for controlling fermentation for the popular STC-1000 dual stage temperature controller, as well as providing the means to easily upload the firmware to the controller.

 # Disclaimers

-It appears that two different versions of STC-1000 hardware are in circulation and only one of these are compatible with STC-1000+.
+It appears that different versions of STC-1000 hardware are in circulation and only one of these are compatible with STC-1000+.
 The circuit board needs to be of A400_P type.

 While I personally feel this is a quality piece of software, flashing your STC-1000 is irreversible.
 You will not be able to restore the original firmware.